The Future of Work in the Banking Industry

 COVID-19 and the call for a redistribution of office space

-Cushman & Wakefield published a report where they argued for an add-on of 1,5 metres radius per workspace.
+Cushman & Wakefield published a report where they argued for an add-on of 1,5 m radius per workspace.
 Today, pre-corona, the law states that every employee needs a minimum between 7 square metres and 10 square metres.
 The suggestion of Cushman and Wakefield would bring this to somewhere between 14 square metres and 16 square metres per employee.
 Keep in mind that this is not a short-term measure, but it anticipates on other future pandemics.
 It will completely change our office experience.

 For the Netherlands, calculations are showing that implementing this suggestion would result in a shortage of workspaces of 1,2 million m2, meaning that companies need to look for alternatives, one of which being working from home, but also flex offices and co-working spaces (no number available for Belgium).

 Today 75% of all Belgian offices are in Brussels, or 13 million m2.
 In Flanders, 55% of offices can be found in Antwerp, an equivalent of 2,3 million m2.
 This concentration isn’t healthy, and we know that already a long time.
 It slowed down traffic before COVID-19 and it is the biggest health risk when the economy goes up again.
 Essentially it means that is it nearly impossible to easily isolate just a small part of the economy.
-For a country like Belgium, it is all or nothing, simply because we are too dependent on 2 major cities.
+For a country like Belgium, it is all or nothing, simply because we are too dependent on two major cities.

-Jo Caudron understood this already for some time: we need to bring office space closer to housing again.
+we need to bring office space closer to housing again.
 Redistributing office space to every city and village is the only viable, sustainable way forward.
 The era of concentration of offices in a few cities is over.
 The impact is enormous: